eigerco/polka-storage/docs/src/getting-started/car-server.md

    car inspect <target_file>
    ```

-   Or you can use `debug` for more detailed output:
+   The user can use `debug` for more detailed output:

    ```bash
    car debug <target_file>